HautschenYoung/640project/README.md

 ### 2. Preprocess the data

 dust3r requires image frames as input and does not accept video input directly.
 Therefore, use `preprocess.py` to extract frames from videos. `preprocess.py` can accept 3 arguments and takes videos in `data/` as input and outputs frames into individual folders in `preprocessed_frames/` per video.
 Zero argument also would work and the preprocessing would run in default arguments.
-* `--max_frames` argument indicates how many frames are to be extract.
+* `--max_frames` argument indicates how many frames are to be extracted.
 Defaultly set to 20.
 * `--sample_rate` argument indicates the frequency of frame extraction.
 Defaultly set to 2.
 * `-r` argument indicates whether to delete existing output and regenerate frames.
 If set, will delete existing output folder before processing.